MicrosoftDocs/win32/desktop-src/Intl/filtering-languages-in-a-mui-console-application.md

 ---
-Description: 'A MUI console application can support either system settings or application-specific settings for its user interface languages.
-This topic discusses the filtering of languages for this type of application.' ms.assetid: '6d3c491f-3f5e-4592-aada-49b8b415b497'
+Description: A MUI console application can support either system settings or application-specific settings for its user interface languages.
+This topic discusses the filtering of languages for this type of application. ms.assetid: 6d3c491f-3f5e-4592-aada-49b8b415b497
-title: Filtering Languages in a MUI Console Application
+title: Filtering Languages in a MUI Console Application ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Filtering Languages in a MUI Console Application